The Thinking That Survives

 (b) The creator, the inventor, the one who acts under uncertainty

-The second mode is the one I find most exciting and trust least, so I will flag the risk before I make the case.
+The second mode is the one I find most exciting and least trustworthy, and so I will alert you to the risk before I make my case.

-The OECD’s Frascati Manual defines basic research as work “undertaken primarily to acquire new knowledge of the underlying foundation of phenomena and observable facts, without any particular application or use in view”; curiosity-driven, exploratory, fundamental.
-It sets five criteria for what counts as research at all; it must be novel, creative, uncertain in outcome, systematic, and transferable or reproducible.
-Exploratory tinkering clearly satisfies the first four.
-It is novel to the tinkerer, creative, uncertain, and, if you are paying attention, systematic.
+The OECD's Frascati Manual defines basic research as work "primarily to increase knowledge of the underlying principles of phenomena and of observable facts, without a specific application or use in mind."
+It is characterised by five criteria for eligibility as research: novelty, creativity, uncertainty of outcome, systematic methods, and capacity for transfer or replication.
+Exploratory tinkering certainly fulfils the first four criteria for research: It is novel to the tinkerer, creative, uncertain and, if you are paying attention, systematic.

-The thing worth praising is the posture, not the artefact.
-Reward the posture; never the slop for its own sake.
+What deserves praise is the posture, not the artifact.
+Reward the posture, never the sloppiness for its own sake.

 (c) The information-literate context engineer

-This is the mode I would stake the most on, because it is the one I have watched do real work, and because it is the one the field has been quietly migrating toward in front of us.
+This is the mode on which I would bet the most, because it is the one in which real work is accomplished and because it reflects where the field has been quietly moving ahead of me.

-For a couple of years the skill everyone talked about was “prompt engineering”; the art of phrasing a request to get a good answer.
-In the middle of 2025 the centre of gravity shifted, and the practitioners gave the new thing a name.
-Context engineering.
-Karpathy describes it as “the delicate art and science of filling the context window with just the right information for the next step.”
-Anthropic calls it “the natural progression of prompt engineering.”
-One industry analyst put it flatly; context engineering is in, prompt engineering is out.
+For several years the skill everyone extolled was "prompt engineering," the art of formulating requests to obtain good responses.
+However, by mid-2025 the centre of gravity had shifted, and the practitioners adopted a new term: context engineering.
+Karpathy describes it as "the delicate art and science of populating the context window with exactly the information needed for the next step," and Anthropic calls it "the natural evolution of prompt engineering."
+Ultimately, one industry analyst simply stated that context engineering is in and prompt engineering is out.

 (d) The articulate imaginer

-The fourth mode is the quietest and easiest to underrate.
-It is the skill of describing what you picture; of turning something half-formed in your head into words precise enough that another mind, including a machine, can act on them.
+The fourth mode is the quietest and easiest to underestimate.
+It represents the ability to describe one's images with sufficient precision to enable another mind, including a machine, to act on them.

 Now the part where I argue against myself

-A thesis like this is only worth reading if it has already met its strongest objections, so let me put them as forcefully as I can, because each of them has real teeth.
+A thesis like mine is worth reading only if it has already withstood its strongest objections.
+Let me therefore state them as forcefully as possible, since each has teeth.

-The novice-augmentation finding does not refute the thesis.
-It sharpens it into a question about time horizons.
+The finding of novice augmentation does not invalidate the thesis, but instead sharpens it into a question about time horizons.

-The third objection cuts both ways, and intellectual honesty demands I admit it.
-I have used Detterman’s point that far transfer is rare as a weapon against the “just retrain them” slogan.
-But if far transfer really is that rare, then demanding it of everyone is not just under-supplied by training programs; it may be flatly unrealistic as a policy goal.
-Maybe the honest conclusion is not “everyone must become an adaptive expert” but “this will always be a minority capacity, and we should stop pretending otherwise.”
-I do not have a palatable answer to that.
-I think it tempers the thesis from a universal demand into a description of where advantage will sit, which is a more modest and more defensible claim.
+The third objection applies equally to both sides of the argument, and I must admit it.
+I have exploited Detterman's assertion that far transfer is rare to attack the "just retrain them" argument.
+But if far transfer is really that rare, then to expect it of everyone represents not merely an insufficient capacity for training, but a complete failure of realism as a goal of policy.
+The honest result is not "Everyone must become an adaptive expert," but rather "This will always be a minority capacity, and we should stop pretending otherwise."
+I have no attractive solution to this problem.
+The result, however, is to modify the thesis from a universal requirement to a description of where competitive advantage will lie, and represent a less demanding and more defensible position.

-Here is why I am not undone by this.
-My argument does not depend on which estimate is right.
-If Acemoglu is right and the disruption is slow and modest, then the four modes of thinking are not a survival kit; they are simply where the advantage sits, and the essay softens from “you will drown” to “you will get ahead.”
-If the optimists or the alarmists are right and the disruption is large, the same four modes are what keep you afloat.
+My argument doesn't come undone here as it doesn't depend on which estimate is right.
+If the degree of disruption is small and gradual, then the four modes of thinking represent not a method of survival, but simply a description of where competitive advantage will lie.
+In contrast, if the predictions of the optimists or the alarmists are correct and the degree of disruption is large, then the same four modes of thinking will provide the basis for survival.
 The cognitive case holds across the whole range of macro outcomes, because even small, task-level changes reward the person who can adapt, curate, create and articulate over the person who is waiting to be shown.
 The labour numbers tell you how urgent this is.
 They do not change what it is.

 What a trainer does about it

-I will not end on the doom, because the doom is not the point and, frankly, it is not even what the evidence supports.
-The useful part, the part I can actually do something with on a Wednesday morning, is that these modes are partly trainable.
-Not magically, not for everyone, not to the level of an adaptive genius; but movably, in the direction that matters.
-Let me be concrete.
+I will not end with doom, because doom is not the point, and frankly is not supported by the evidence.
+The important part, and the part for which I actually can do something on a Wednesday morning, is that these modes are partially amenable to training.
+Not magically, not for everyone and not to the level of adaptive genius, but sufficiently to permit adaptation in the direction that matters.
+Let me be specific.

-The resistance is real and worth naming honestly.
-The feedback I dread, and sometimes get, is “I didn’t sign up for AI training.”
-It is a fair complaint on its own terms; they signed up for a spreadsheet course.
-But the truth I have made a kind of peace with is that, with the exception of a handful of very wealthy tech entrepreneurs, none of us signed up for this.
-Yet here we are.
-The “let’s ask Copilot” move is the smallest possible dose of the mindset shift; it costs nothing, it embarrasses no one, and it lets the irritated spreadsheet-enamoured attendee discover the experimental posture almost by accident, in the middle of doing the thing they actually came for.
+The resistance is real and deserves to be named honestly.
+The response I fear and sometimes receive is "I didn't sign up for AI training."
+That is a legitimate complaint on its own terms, because they signed up for a course in spreadsheet manipulation.
+But the truth to which I have finally made peace is that none of us signed up for what I now experience.
+And yet here we are.
+My "let's try Copilot" experience represents the smallest possible dose of the required change in perspective.

 The difference is not between people who will be retrained and people who will not.
 It is between being shown and learning to see.
 The first is done to you.
 The second you have to build.